hanggrian/IIT-CS487/assignments/hw2.md

 ### Subproblem 1C

-> “The system must accurately assess the student’s awareness of course material”.
+> "The system must accurately assess the student’s awareness of course material".

 I would relate course material awareness to student's academic comprehension and therefore directly affects the scoring system.
 To measure such comprehension,